pretix/pretix-docs/docs/guides/products/discounts.md

 This configuration means that whenever one of the bundles is purchased, pretix creates eight individual tickets.
 This results in the proper number being subtracted from the basic product quota and eight new entries for attendees on your check-in list.
 If you need each individual attendee's personal data, navigate to :navpath:Your Event → :fa3-wrench: Settings → General:, open the :btn:Customer and attendee data: tab and edit the settings under "Attendee data (once per personalized ticket)".

-#### Minimum order amount

-You can use the minimum order amount feature to promote discounted group tickets.
-In order to do so, create a single-person ticket at a reduced price.
-Use the "Minimum amount per order" option to define the minimal group size for which you want to grant the discount.

-For illustrative purposes, assume that your basic admission ticket is priced at €20.00.
-Clone that ticket, give it a name such as "Reduced ticket for groups of five or more", and set the price to €15.00.
-Save the ticket and edit it.
-Switch to the :btn:Availability: tab and set the "Minimum amount per order" to 5.
-This way, customers can purchase 5 or more of the tickets at the discounted price.